 - a.
-A status imposed for a specific period of time in which the student must successfully complete conditions outlined by the Title IX Coordinator and/or may be a period in which suspension from NYFA is deferred or delayed until a later Further violations of date.
-NYFA's policies, or failure to complete anv assigned conditions result may in additional disciplinary action including, but not limited to, suspension or expulsion. - b.
+A status imposed for a specific period of time in which the student must successfully complete conditions outlined by the Title IX Coordinator and/or may be a period in which from suspension NYFA deferred or delayed until a later Further violations of NYFA's policies, or failure to complete anv assigned conditions may result additional disciplinary action including, but not limited to, suspension or expulsion. - b.
 Deferred suspension carries a temporary transcript notation that is only noted on the student's transcript during the duration of the deferred suspension.
 When the deferred suspension period concludes, the transcript notation is removed.